May 30, 2023 · fp, haskell and language

 ⟦n⟧ = n

-Move language specification is taken from Eric Walkingshaw's CS581 lecture notes.
+Move language specification is adapted from Eric Walkingshaw's CS581 lecture notes.

 go E 3; go N 4; go S 1;

-• Each go command constructs a new Step, an n-unit horizontal or vertical movement.
+• Each go command constructs a new Step, an n-unit movement horizontally or vertically.

-• A Move is expressed as a sequence of steps separated by a semicolon.
+• A Move consists of steps separated by semicolons.

 n ∈ Nat ::= 0 | 1 | 2 | ...